Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 ###### <span style="color:white">19:30 UTC 18.12.2020</color>
 (Compatible with older versions)
 - All blueprints containing a 90° turn including the various 90° Turns have been redesigned to actually do so.
-Exceptions are: 1) the entirety of Category B, since it was impossible to do, 2)curved/diagonal blueprints from Category C - impossible or already compatible
+Exceptions are 1) the entirety of Category B, since it was impossible to do, 2)curved/diagonal blueprints from Category C - impossible or already compatible
 - Solar blueprints have been redesigned accordingly
-- Overall this update increases number of blueprints that both 2 Lane and 4 Lane 90° Turns can be upgraded into
+- Overall this update increases the number of blueprints that both 2 Lane and 4 Lane 90° Turns can be upgraded into
 - Great thanks to An Entire Sleeve for helping out

 ###### <span style="color:white">21:00 UTC 18.12.2020</color>